-Dash cam video of the Laquan McDonald shooting was released by the Chicago police department.
-Although most dash camera video recordings include an audio track, this dash cam video did not include audio.
-In a heightened state of concern, concerned citizens believed that the audio portion of the video recording was intentionally deleted or altered.?
-Did the equipment malfunction or is there another reason why the audio portion of this incident was not recorded?
-In the meantime, a video of the same incident, allegedly with audio, was posted on YouTube.
-Concerned citizens believed that this video was genuine and included the missing audio.
-Primeau Forensics was asked to investigate the YouTube video and offer an opinion as to the authenticity of this second version of the dash cam video that included audio.
+In the meantime, a video of the same incident, allegedly with audio, posted on YouTube.
+Concerned citizens believed this genuine video included the missing audio.
+Primeau Forensics investigated the YouTube video and here we offer an opinion as to the authenticity of this second version of the dash cam video that included audio.

-During our investigation of the YouTube video titled ?Is this the audio?
-Chicago Police dashcam video of Laquan McDonald shooting?,?we?discovered several anomalies and inconsistencies that scientifically revealed the second YouTube video is a fake.
-Using Time Domain Analysis, Frequency Domain Analysis, and Critical Listening Skills we have outlined these anomalies and inconsistencies below.
+During our investigation of the YouTube video titled ‘Is this the audio Chicago Police dash cam video of Laquan McDonald shooting?’, we discovered several inconsistencies that scientifically revealed the second YouTube video is a fake.
+Using time domain analysis, frequency domain analysis, and critical listening skills, we have outlined these anomalies and inconsistencies below.

-In the image above, the Spectrogram reading shows the cutoff frequency of the gunshots well above the cutoff frequency of the noise floor (background noise, radio chatter & siren).
-A display of the difference in frequency content between the gunshots and background noise is displayed in the image below.
-The gunshots are represented by the red vertical sections.
+In the image above, the spectrogram reading shows the cutoff frequency of the gunshots well above the cutoff frequency of the noise floor (background noise, radio chatter & siren).
+Shown below, a display of the difference in frequency content between the gunshots and background noise.
+Red vertical sections represent gunshots.

-The cutoff frequency of the audio content from the YouTube video titled ?Is this the audio?
-Chicago Police dashcam video of Laquan McDonald shooting?’ is roughly 16 kHz.
+The audio’s cutoff frequency from the YouTube video titled ‘Is this the audio Chicago Police dash cam video of Laquan McDonald shooting?’ is roughly 16 kHz.
 Displayed below, the audio’s cutoff frequency from the YouTube video at 16 kHz.

-- The original video released by Chicago Police contains recorded audio content of cross-talk, and alternator or engine noise (see above image).
-The noises that are audible within the original video recording are low in amplitude but can be heard with a significant increase in volume.
-Because this digital recorder in the police car recorded an audio track, it is my opinion that the digital video recorder was functional and had the ability to record sound.
-Because of the lack of officer dialogue and radio chatter, we believe the lack of these sounds was due to the following reasons:
+The original video contains recorded audio content of cross-talk and engine noise (see above image).
+The audible noises within the original video recording have low amplitude.
+However, they are heard with a significant increase in volume.
+Because this digital recorder in the police car recorded audio track, I believe the recorder was functional.
+Due to the lack of officer dialogue and radio chatter, we believe the on-person lavalier microphone within the vehicle was muted, disconnected, or deactivated.

-- The gunshots, and radio chatter heard throughout the YouTube video titled ?Is this the audio?
-Chicago Police dashcam video of Laquan McDonald shooting? are duplicated, equalized and are not genuine or authentic.
-Previously in this blog I discussed the inconsistency between the cutoff frequency of the gunshots and cutoff frequency of the background noise within the audio content.
-In addition, the audible fingerprint of the gunshots within the Spectrogram has a distinct shape, size, and intensity that are consistent with duplication or repetition.
-The frequency decay of the gunshot, timbre or sound of the gunshot, as well as duration of the sound are almost identical.
-The gunshots are displayed in the image below:
+The gunshots and radio chatter heard throughout the YouTube video titled ‘Is this the audio Chicago Police dash cam video of Laquan McDonald shooting?’ are duplicated, equalized, and not authentic.
+I previously discussed the inconsistency between the cutoff frequency of the gunshots and the background noise.
+In addition, the audible fingerprint of the gunshots within the spectrogram has a distinct shape, size, and intensity that are consistent with duplication or repetition.
+The frequency decay of the gunshot, sound of the gunshot, as well as duration of the sound are almost identical.
+See image below for gunshot sounds.

-The radio chatter sample at timecode 0:04.387 (MM:SS:MS) is an exact duplicate of the radio chatter sample 0:03.000 (MM:SS:MS).
-The conversation being spoken is identical.
-The difference between the two is that the duplicate has been processed using equalization to deceive the listener into believing it is additional radio conversation.
+The radio chatter sample at timecode 0:04.387 (MM:SS:MS) is an exact duplicate of 0:03.000 (MM:SS:MS).
+And so, the conversation being spoken is identical.
+The differnece is that the duplicate has been processed using equalization to deceive the listener into believing it is radio conversation.